How to Play Backgammon

 The points are numbered starting at 24 in the opponent’s home board and ending at 1 in the player’s own home board.

-The objective of the game is to move all of one’s own checkers to the home board and then remove (bear off) the pieces from the board entirely.
-The players move their checkers in opposing direction following a horseshoe path as illustrated.
+The objective of the game is to move all of your checkers into your home board and then remove them from the board.
+This removal is called bearing off.
+The players move their

 White checker piece moves from the Black's Home Board to its own Home Board.
 The players move their checkers in opposing direction following a horseshoe path.